buley/personal/src/content/blind-spots.md

-# Understanding My Blind Spots
+# Beyond My Periphery: A Systematic Look at Blind Spots

-> *"True strength lies in knowing not just your powers, but your limitations."*
+> *"Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth." — Marcus Aurelius*

+*Awareness of blind spots isn't about fundamental change—it's about strategic expansion of perspective while maintaining core strengths.*

 I see the world with clarity, logic, and strategic precision.
 I am sharp, independent, and able to break down complex situations with ease.
 But just because I see **a lot** doesn't mean I see **everything.** Like anyone, I have blind spots—patterns, assumptions, or habits that go unnoticed because they feel so natural to me.